Aamaka/libraryManagementSystem/README.md

 The Library Management System is a Spring Boot application designed to facilitate the management of books, patrons, and borrowing records in a library setting.
 It provides RESTful endpoints for performing CRUD operations on books and patrons, as well as borrowing and returning books.
 ## Features
+- **User Management:**
+  - Retrieve a list of all Users
+  - Retrieve details of a specific user by ID
+  - Retrieve details of a specific user by EMAIL
+  - Add a new user to the library
+  - Update an existing user's information
+  - Remove a user from the system
 - **Book Management:**
     - Retrieve a list of all books
     - Retrieve details of a specific book by ID